The Beilstein Journal of Organic Chemistry

 - Peer Review

 All articles published in the journal are fully refereed by experts in the corresponding subfield of organic chemistry.
 Detailed information about the review process is given in the Instructions for Referees.
 The assigned editor makes a final acceptance decision based on the referees' recommendations.
 The identity of referees is not disclosed to authors or other referees throughout the process.
-The anonymized referee reports are sent to authors, but are not publically viewable.
+The anonymized referee reports are sent to the authors, but are not publically viewable.

 - Authors Retain Copyright

-Authors retain copyright of their articles.
+Authors retain full copyright of their articles.
 The articles of the Beilstein Journal of Organic Chemistry are published under a Creative Commons Attribution (CC BY) License, which permits unrestricted use, distribution, and reproduction in any medium, provided the original work is properly cited.

 - Archived in PubMed Central and Other Repositories

-Articles of the Beilstein Journal of Organic Chemistry are deposited in PubMed Central (the U.S. National Institutes of Health (NIH) free digital archive of biomedical and life sciences journal literature), UK PubMed Central (the British equivalent of PubMed Central), the Directory of Open Access Journals (DOAJ), Portico, and the Deutsche Nationalbibliothek (the national German archive of publications).
+Articles of the Beilstein Journal of Organic Chemistry are deposited in PubMed Central (the U.S. National Institutes of Health (NIH) free digital archive of biomedical and life sciences journal literature), Europe PubMed Central (the European equivalent of PubMed Central), the Directory of Open Access Journals (DOAJ), Portico, and the Deutsche Nationalbibliothek (the national German archive of publications).
 Furthermore, authors are free to deposit the version required by their university in their university archives.

 - Indexed in Databases

 Articles of the Beilstein Journal of Organic Chemistry are regularly indexed in Google, Google Scholar, SciFinder (Chemical Abstracts Service), ISI Web of Science (Clarivate Analytics), Scopus (Elsevier) and others.
 All articles published in the journal are given a digital object identifier (DOI).

 - No Page Limit